Habeebamoo/respoai/README.md

 # **Respo AI**
-Respo AI is an AI-powered chatbot built with **React**, **Bootstrap**, and the **Mistral AI Hugging Face API**.
+Respo AI is an AI-powered chatbot built with **React**, **TailwindCSS**, and the **Mistral AI Hugging Face API**.
 It provides intelligent and responsive conversations using cutting-edge AI models.

 ## **Features**
 ✅ AI-powered chat responses
-✅ Sleek and responsive UI with Bootstrap
+✅ Sleek and responsive UI with Tailwind
 ✅ Fast and efficient with Vite
 ✅ Easy deployment and version control with Git